leanmargaret/BIS15W2021_lalvarez/midterm2/midterm_2.md

 ![](midterm_2_files/figure-html/unnamed-chunk-24-1.png)<!-- -->

+Brunei and Qatar experienced dramatic downturns during the 1980's because oil production decreased due to the Iran-Iraq war disrupting them.

 9. (3 points) Create three new objects that restrict each data set (life expectancy, population, income) to the years 1920-2020.
 Hint: I suggest doing this with the long form of your data.
 Once this is done, merge all three data sets using the code I provide below.
 You may need to adjust the code depending on how you have named your objects.
 I called mine `life_expectancy_100`, `population_100`, and `income_100`.
 For some of you, learning these `joins` will be important for your project.